 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages U.S. Bancorp Investors to Secure Counsel Before Important Deadline in Securities Class Action – USB

-/EIN News/ -- NEW YORK, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of U.S. Bancorp (NYSE: USB) between August 1, 2019 and July 28, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of U.S. Bancorp USB between August 1, 2019 and July 28, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 27, 2022.

 SO WHAT: If you purchased U.S. Bancorp securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.